3 reasons NASA's Perseverance rover and going to Mars should matter to you

 That's the pessimistic version of this case that's easiest to argue.
 But we rarely hear the other side of this vision argued, which is more in line with the Star Trek ethic: "To boldly go..."

-These days it can be hard to even talk about setting up shop on Mars because the words I might use to describe such an activity have become justifiably taboo -- words like colonize or settle or occupy.
+These days it can be hard to even talk about setting up shop on Mars because the words I might use to describe such an activity have become justifiably taboo -- words like colonize, settle and occupy.
 It's true that the history of human expansion is littered with horrors, and Musk using the fear of an uncertain future to sell a new kind of colonialism does give me pause.

 But I don't think that's the right way to look at it, and it's not how the people behind Perseverance think about it.
 The mission's goals are strictly about scientific discovery and technological demonstration.
 So much so that some of the wonder of what's actually being accomplished can get lost.